ZeeCoder91/ticket-lifecycle/README.md

 <br />

 <p>
 Make sure to login in as a help desk professional in order to troubleshoot and solve the helpdesk tickets.
 We can see that all the tickets are defaulted to normal and there is no clear priority.
-Notice how the tickets are assigned to a helpdesk agent, usually a queue manager or a helpdesk lead will go through all of the tickets and assign them appropriately.
-It could be the job of the  </p>
+Notice how the tickets are assigned to a helpdesk agent, usually a queue manager or a helpdesk lead will go through all of the tickets and assign them appropriately.</p>
 <p>
 <img src="https://i.imgur.com/4HStSEb.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>